 Check whether your home deed or lease has a covenant preventing you from keeping your motorhome there.
 Ensure there are no parking-zone bylaws before you leave it at the kerb.
-Also consider storage at a site.
-Look online for a comprehensive list of motorhome-friendly places to stop while on tour.
+You could always consider storage at a site too.

 3. Double check your driving licence

 If you passed your test before 1 January 1997, you can drive a motorhome up to 7500kg on your B+C1 licence.
 When you reach 70, you must submit a medical form to renew your licence to continue driving a ’van over 3500kg, and do this every three years.

 However, those who passed their tests after 1 January 1997 must pass a C1 test to drive a motorhome heavier than 3500kg.